 In addition to the existing items in a pivot table field, you can create one or more calculated items.
-For information on Calculated Fields, please visit: Excel Pivot Table Calculated Field
+Also, see the difference between Calculated Items and Calculated Fields

 In addition to the existing items in a pivot table field, you can create one or more calculated items